maddymontaquila/octopets/README.md

 The application uses a modern distributed architecture powered by .NET Aspire:

-- **.NET Aspire AppHost**: Orchestrates all application components and provides:
+- **Aspire AppHost**: Orchestrates all application components and provides:
   - Service discovery and communication
   - Resource management
   - Environment configuration